elbeicktalat/lets_theme/README.md

         Padding(
           padding: const EdgeInsets.symmetric(horizontal: 8),
           child: Text(
-            SkyTheme.of(context).mode.name.toUpperCase(),
+            LetsTheme.of(context).mode.name.toUpperCase(),
             style: Theme.of(context).textTheme.displaySmall,
           ),
         ),
         const SizedBox(height: 24),
-        const SkyThemeToggle(),
+        const LetsThemeToggle(),
         const SizedBox(height: 24),
-        const SkyThemeToggle.compact(),
+        const LetsThemeToggle.compact(),
         const SizedBox(height: 24),
-        const SkyThemeToggle.label(),
+        const LetsThemeToggle.label(),
         const SizedBox(height: 24),
-        const SkyThemeToggle.icon(),
+        const LetsThemeToggle.icon(),
       ],
     ),
   );
 }
 ```

-Yes, this is all that you need 👆 the `SkyThemeToggle` widget will manage everything for you!
+Yes, this is all that you need 👆 the `LetsThemeToggle` widget will manage everything for you!
-As per example, there are multiple types of `SkyThemeToggle` such as `SkyThemeToggle.compact` so try them by yourself 😇
+As per example, there are multiple types of `LetsThemeToggle` such as `LetsThemeToggle.compact` so try them by yourself 😇

 ## Sky Theme Toggle Widget Customization